I am simply not judging your grammar.

 As an English teacher, I’m always interested in ways teachers use grammar in their classrooms.
 One of my main goals as an author is to give teachers a variety of tools to explain grammar, whether through a scaffolded workbook, through coloring or through manipulatives.
 (Yes, even a worksheet can help students.)

 But this “judging your grammar” message is not beneficial to students.
-Here are three reasons why not.
+The memes might be funny, the t-shirts cute.
+Here are three reasons why the message is not.

 1. Judgment ignores the complexity that is language.